-- *2 Averages for all industries and the manufacturing industry are based on a 2017 survey by the Japanese Ministry of Health, Labor, and Welfare.
+- *2 National averages for all industries, the manufacturing industry, and manufacturers of electrical machinery, equipment, and supplies are based on a 2021 survey by the Japanese Ministry of Health, Labor, and Welfare.

-- Reduce the total amount of sick leave associated with mental health issues and disorders by 25% compared to fiscal 2013
+4. Reduce the total amount of sick leave associated with mental health issues and disorders

 Preventing Health Problems Caused by Overwork